-As is the case with many AP classes, there simply isn't enough time in the regular school year to cover all the material in the AP Physics course.
+As is the case with many AP classes, there isn't enough time in the regular school year to cover all the material—content and skills—in the AP Physics course.
 You're already familiar with the idea of a "summer reading assignment" for your English classes.
 In the same way, spending 6-8 hours this summer preparing for your study of physics will

-- go a long way towards giving us a head start on the course,
+- give us a head start on the course material,

 - provide us with a little more time to spend on the more difficult material later on in the year, and

-- reduce a little of the stress that tends to build up during the regular school year.
+- reduce some of the time-related stress that tends to build up during the regular school year.

 List of Items for AP Physics Summer Assignment

-You'll be interacting with this site from time to time, so it only makes sense to become a little familiar with what's here.
+You'll be interacting with this site fairly often, so take a look and see what's here.

 A sheet very similar to this is what you'll be using when you take the AP Physics exam next May.
 In the meantime, you're free to use this one on assignments in this class, including for unit tests—make sure you keep a copy in your notebook at all times!

-- You may not have your textbook for the course yet, but even if you do, for this summer unit we'll be using an old edition of our text.
-Read read the scanned pages 24-28.
-This is a large file that you'll be looking at, so be patient while it loads.
+- Even if you already have the textbook for this course, for this summer unit we'll be using an old edition of our text.
+Read the scanned pages 24-28.

 - Read the Homework Guidelines page, which describes and demonstrates what your written homework should look like.

 - Watch the six-minute video on How to do Physics Homework.
-I don't know who created this video, but there are some really important points included here.
-Watching the entire six minutes is well worth your time before you get started.
+There are some really important points included here, and watching the entire six minutes is well worth your time before you get started.